stanbaek/ece387/_sources/Labs/Lab6_IMU.md

     - Update the `self.has_control` flag based on the received `Bool` message.
     - Log a message indicating whether control is taken or relinquished.

+   From the robot's standpoint, `self.has_control` acts as a permission gate.
+When this flag becomes False, the robot immediately stops generating motion commands, ensuring that autonomous behavior halts the moment control is taken away.
+When the flag is True, the robot is allowed to continue computing and publishing `/cmd_vel` commands toward the goal.
+In other words, the flag tells the robot whether it is allowed to act.

+   The gamepad node is the source of control decisions—it sets the control state based on button presses and publishes that state on the `ctrl_relinq` topic.
+The robot (via `move2goal.py`) is the consumer of that decision—it listens, updates its own `self.has_control`, and behaves accordingly.
+This separation keeps the control logic clean: the gamepad decides, and the robot obeys.

 1. Implement the `control_loop` function
     - Compute the **angle to the goal** and normalize it to the range [-$\pi$, $\pi$].
     - Compute the **distance to the goal** using the Euclidean distance formula.